cldwalker/bb-clis/README.md

 ```
 ## Tasks

 bb.edn contains global tasks i.e. tasks that are useful in any directory or project.
-These tasks are usually small and if they get bigger, they become a CLI.
+These tasks are usually small and if they get bigger, they become a script.
 To run these tasks from any directory, I use this shell function:

 ```sh
 function bbg() { BABASHKA_EDN=/path/to/this-repo/bb.edn bb $@ }
 ```

-For example, `bbg tasks`.
+Example invocation: `bbg tasks`.

 ## CLIs